 Install JFrog CLI

-This procedure installs JFrog CLI V2 on your system using the recommended cURL-based installation method.
+This procedure installs JFrog CLI V2 on your system.
 JFrog CLI is a command-line tool that provides a unified interface for interacting with JFrog Platform services, including Artifactory, Xray, and Distribution.
+Installing JFrog CLI enables you to automate artifact management, security scanning, and CI/CD workflows from the command line.

 Prerequisites